Primary Supervisor: Dr Michael Okun, Department of Neuroscience, Psychology and Behaviour

 The human cortex is the most complex known system.
 It is responsible for a vast range of sensorimotor, decision making, and other cognitive abilities of humans and other mammals.
 The activity of cortical neuronal networks is organised across multiple spatiotemporal scales, and remains poorly understood.
 Our laboratory is particularly interested in the relationship between the activity of an individual neuron and of the larger networks within which the neuron is embedded (Lewis, 2015).
 For example, we have recently compared the coupling between neurons and their local network across an extensive range of timescales, finding major timescale-dependent distinctions, suggestive of different mechanisms regulating cortical activity on different timescales (Okun et al., 2019).

-BBSRC Strategic Research Priority: Understanding the Rules of Life: Neuroscience and behaviour & Systems Biology
+BBSRC Strategic Research Priority: Understanding The Rules of Life: Neuroscience

 Techniques that will be undertaken during the project: